 The Graduate School currently has around 80 full-time and part-time students from the UK and overseas funded by research councils and other sources.
 The Graduate School captures all that’s good about research: a mixture of stimulating intellectual activity and enjoyable social interaction.

-Student and staff research is organised into five research groups: Earth Surface Dynamics (ESD); Economy, Society and Space (ESS); Global Environmental Change and Earth Observation (GECEO); Population, Health and Wellbeing (PHeW); Palaeoenvironmental Laboratory at the University of Southampton (PLUS).
-On joining us you will become a member of one (or more) of these groups.
+Student and staff research is organised into six research groups: Earth Surface Dynamics (ESD); Economy, Governance and Culture; GeoData; Global Environmental Change and Earth Observation (GECEO); Palaeoenvironmental Laboratory at the University of Southampton (PLUS); Population, Health and Wellbeing (PHeW) On joining us you will become a member of one (or more) of these groups.